compbiolabucf/omicsGAN/README.md

 Omics datasets should be in feature by sample format and interaction netowrk should be in first omics data by second omics data format.
 Label data should be a column vector with each row corresponding to a sample.
 All datasets should be comma separated values.
 To run the code use the command \
 **Command:** omicsGAN.py, total number of update(K), first omics dataset, second omics dataset, interaction network, label

-For example, to generate synthtic mRNA and miRNA expression using our provided dataset, users will use the following command
+For example, to generate synthtic mRNA and miRNA expression using our provided dataset, users have to use the following command
 **Sample command:** omicsGAN.py 5 mRNA.csv miRNA.csv bipartite_targetscan_gene.csv label.csv